 Isle of May Beach

-The Scottish Seabird Centre is one of the world leaders in remote wildlife viewing.
-The webcam images above refresh every 5 seconds and are transmitted live from our solar powered cameras.
+The Scottish Seabird Centre offers the chance to see wildlife in its natural habitat.
+This is live activity that visitors to the Discovery Centre are controlling.
+The images above refresh every 5 seconds and are transmitted live from our solar powered cameras.

 The Isle of May, a Scottish Natural Heritage National Nature Reserve, is often referred to as the Jewel of the Forth.
 The island is a European Special Area of Conservation for its seals and rocky reefs, but is most famous for its seabirds and it is a European Special Protection Area.
 On the Isle of May you can see puffins, shags, terns, guillemots, razorbills, eider ducks, gulls, kittiwakes and fulmars.